Code-Institute-Submissions/thirty-seconds-maths/README.md

 ### Testing

+#### Lighthouse

 I tested the website's performance, accessibility, best practices and SEO using lighthouse by chrome developer tools.

 ![Lighthouse performance](assets/images/lighthouse.png)

+#### Code Validation

+- I confirm that no errors occured running the HTML code through the Markup Validation Service.

+- I confirm that no errors occured running the CSS code through the CSS Validation Service

+- I can confirm that no errors occured running the JavaScript code through the JSLint tool.